It’s a big world out there!

 Global sourcing and strong supplier relationships are more critical than ever to ensure project success – for schedule, technical requirements, and pricing.

-Here are five ways Altex Supply Chain ensures we’re able to source the right materials at the right time.
+Below are five (5) ways Altex Supply Chain ensures we are able to source the right materials at the right time.

 We source materials globally to meet our customer’s stringent requirements such as quality, chemistry, country of origin, schedule, and other factors.
 Suppliers are qualified via our extensive Vendor Audit process which is documented and aligned to our Quality Control Manual.
 In-person audits are required for new suppliers, high-value, and/or high-risk purchases.
 We consider suppliers to be partners in the success of our projects, and we seek to establish repeat business and long-term relationships with them.